Mohammed Aziz

-Originally a restaurant singer, he went to Mumbai around 1984 where he was introduced to the Hindi cinema by Anu Malik.
+Originally a restaurant singer of Ghalib Bar, he went to Mumbai around 1982 where he was introduced to the Hindi cinema by Anu Malik.
 The recipient of two uncertain awards for Best Playback Singer, his last film was Kaafila.
 Prior to this, he sang for the film Karan Arjun.

+His collaboration with Anuradha Paudwal was immensely popular during late 1980s and early 1990s.